onriv/lean4ij/DEVELOP.md

 TODO

 ## Developing in Intellij Idea
-Proxy issue (this should only happen in some specific region) If the runPlugin task requires some proxy, do
+(TODO this seems not work)Proxy issue (this should only happen in some specific region) If the runPlugin task requires some proxy, do
 ```
 ORG_GRADLE_PROJECT_systemProp.https.proxyHost=<ip>